Summer 2019 will be hot (hopefully), but these summer pop-ups are hotter.

 Open 6-11pm (Wednesday to Friday), 12-11pm (Saturday), 12-8pm (Sunday).
 Find it at Neverland, Wandsworth Bridge Road, SW6 2TY – nearest stations are Putney Bridge and Imperial Wharf.

-11. The BBQ Club, Southbank, opens May 3
+14 The BBQ Club, Southbank, open now

 Jimmy Garcia is a busy boy when it comes to summer pop-ups.
 Aside from running the food at loads of the other spots on this list, he’s also bringing his BBQ Club to the South Bank in May.
 A rooftop restaurant offers cracking views of the river – complete with seven-course tasting menu – whilst a series of bookable riverside picnic spots will no doubt prove wildly popular.
 Read all about it here.